Home Vancouver Events Calendar Canada Day Celebrations in Metro Vancouver & the Fraser Valley

 PROFESSIONAL SPORTS GAMES

 In addition to all of the Canada Day celebrations in this article, there are also ticketed sports games to watch.
-On July 1st in 2025, the Vancouver Canadians baseball team plays against Everett at Nat Bailey Stadium.
-Meanwhile, the Vancouver Bandits basketball team takes on Scarborough at the Langley Events Centre.
+On July 1st in 2025, the Vancouver Canadians baseball team played against Everett at Nat Bailey Stadium.
+Meanwhile, the Vancouver Bandits basketball team took on Scarborough at the Langley Events Centre.

 Vancouver Canadians Baseball